Your home stager headshot is a critical piece of your overall home staging marketing strategy.

 - Easy to talk to

-In Part 2 of this series, I’ll share specific tips for getting a great head shot taken for your home staging marketing package (whether you use a professional photographer or not) and share some examples from Staging Diva Students.
-If you’re not already a subscriber to Home Staging Business Report, share your name and email in the green box below so that I can email you when Part 2 of this series is available.
+In Part 2 of this series, I’ll share specific tips for getting a great head shot taken for your home staging marketing package (whether you use a professional photographer or not).
+I’ll also share some examples from Staging Diva Students.